Material on this web site

 the funny connector for the Left channel line input.
 It

-will accept an XLR mic level input jack or a 1/4" mono line level phone
+level input jack or a 1/4" mono line level phone plug.
+A

 pair of 1/8"

-You can use stereo plugs at the LP-PAN side if you make your own, but
+your own".
+You can use stereo plugs at the LP-PAN side if you make your

-wire them for mono.
-On the EMU side, don't use stereo plugs, as they
+but wire them for mono.
+On the EMU side, don't use stereo plugs, as

-can get hung up in the funny connector and damage it.
+get hung up in the funny connector and damage it.
+The

 Note